Anything But Innocent

 Bulma's pretty mouth remains agape, and I gently take her hand and squeeze it.
 I'm just trying to tell her that everything's going to be alright, that this is our moment.
 It's a little surprising to see her not jerk away.
 It's a little gratifying to see her staring back at me.
 Then, I feel the sharp guilt that follows as I realize how terrified she looks.

-But it's too late, and the black sky cracks with blue lightening.
-Instinctively, she moves closer to me as the whipping winds take away from here, to another time and place.
+But it's too late, and the black sky cracks with blue lightning.
+Instinctively, she moves closer to me as the whipping winds take away from here, to a different time and place.
 "Wha—what have you done?"
 She murmurs, staring at the swaying Dragon in astonishment.